 Leading in a time of crisis is proof of true leadership.
 Indeed, for one who is called to lead, crisis is a time for mustering character and calm, grounded on a foundation of doing what is right.

-Join the Advancement Resources team for their webinar, Advancement Leadership in a Time of Crisis, for a discussion of recommended actions you and your organization can take as you chart your true course through this time of crisis.
+Watch the Advancement Resources’ webinar, Advancement Leadership in a Time of Crisis, for a discussion of recommended actions you and your organization can take as you chart your true course through this time of crisis.